Content and Trigger warnings:

 Simon—his deep black skin gleaming in the sun—motioned to his guards, and within seconds they’d formed a double column around the princes and their close companions, creating a corridor allowing Cam and Maël to move freely toward the building.

-Six of the Ard Righ’s—the A.I. that governed many aspects of life on Ilavani—Silver Wardens exited the building with clockwork rigidity.
-Ever since the rebellions, it’d become increasingly rare, bizarre in fact, to see the Wardens gathered together in any number.
-The liquid silver of their eyes, the network of silvered veins in their faces and necks made them stand out, even in this crowd of extraordinary creatures.
+Six of the Ard Righ’s Silver Wardens exited the building with clockwork rigidity.
+Ever since the rebellions and the Silver Culling, it’d become increasingly rare, bizarre in fact, to see the Wardens gathered together in any number.
+The liquid silver of their eyes, the network of eerie metallic veins in their faces and necks made them stand out, even in this crowd of extraordinary creatures.

 Their faces were serene, their emotions removed when they bound themselves to the A.I.
-Although many wore battle rumpled clothing and one bore a bleeding wound.
+Although many wore battle rumpled clothing and one bore a bleeding wound, they were calm.
 Each of them wore the uniform of the Wardens, unrelieved black from head to toe.
-Black waist-length jackets with the symbol of the Ard Righ embroidered in silver thread on the left breast, the back, and upper right arm.
+Black waist-length jackets with the symbol of the Ard Righ—a world belted by a silver chain—embroidered in gleaming thread on the left breast, the back, and upper right arm.
 Black laser pistols and steel blades were holstered underneath the coats.
 The Wardens moved with swift, mechanical efficiency.

 The gen-con’s faces were blank and disinterested in their surroundings.
 Too much so.
 They followed the Wardens obediently, their feet shuffling in the dust and their eyes downcast.
 The gen-con were far too docile, even for indentured servants—they showed no interest in anything around them—no emotion, no fear.
 Maël took a step to the side as Cam exercised his status and summoned the head of the Wardens to request information.

-“Tànaiste, Highness,” she said to the brothers, saluting fist to heart and waiting to be addressed.
+“Tànaiste, Highness,” she said to them, saluting fist to heart and waiting to be addressed.

 Cam flicked his hand.
 “You may rise and approach.”

-Philodox stood, moved within the cordon of guards, and took up parade rest stance between Cam and Maël.
+Philodox stood, moved within the cordon of guards, and took up parade rest stance between Cam and Maël; arms tucked neatly behind her, shoulders back, spine straight.
 Then she looked back to the group as they were escorted out of the building by the other Wardens.

-Maël watched the blank-eyed gen-con with hawk-like focus as the Sentinel-level Wardens guided them away; he listened carefully to Cam’s interrogation of the cyborg.
+Maël’s gaze followed the blank-eyed gen-con with hawk-like focus as the sentinel-level Wardens guided them away; he listened carefully to Cam’s interrogation of the cyborg.

 “Adroit Philodox, is this part of the thrall investigation we requested aid in?”

-She sighed.
+Philodox sighed. dragging Cam’s attention back to her.
 “There is no record of a contract for their services, no record of anything there should be.
 No bond contract, no training certificates, not even a bloody crafters’ affidavit.
 They do not even have indentured tattoos.
-The only records we have found, either in their owners’ databases or minds, indicates the creatures were purchased outright, in direct contravention of the Laws of Consent and Indenture.
-Sadly, the poor things cannot even speak, and we have had no luck so far in communicating with them using sign or AAC.”
+The only records we have discovered, either in their owners’ databases or minds, indicates the beings were purchased outright, in direct contravention of the Laws of Consent and Indenture.
+Sadly, the poor things cannot speak, and we have had no luck so far in communicating with them using sign or AAC.”

 Maël’s voice thrummed with anger.
 “Are you saying those creatures don’t have the mental acuity to consent to their usage?”